Using Science Standards to

 Government and Real Green Jobs

 Student teams engage with sustainability “experts” to collect and verify data to develop their projects.
-Staff can speak to students in person or via Skype to answer questions.
+Experts can speak to students in person or via Skype to answer questions.

-Challenge Website with information about local departments and/or stakeholders to assist with development of project, and associated green career opportunities.
+Challenge Website with additional resources to assist with development of project.
 Serves as a green career resource year after year.